SasView/sasview.github.io/faq.md

 #### 1D data (I(Q) vs Q)

-*   The ASCII ('text') files are expected to have 2, 3, or 4 columns of values, separated by spaces or commas, in the order Q, I(Q), ( dI(Q), dQ(Q) ), where dI(Q) is the uncertainty on the intensity value, and dQ(Q) is the instrumental resolution in Q, assumed to have arisen from pinhole geometry.
+*   The ASCII ('text') files are expected to have 2, 3, or 4 columns of values, separated by whitespaces or commas or semicolons, in the order Q, I(Q), ( dI(Q), dQ(Q) ), where dI(Q) is the uncertainty on the intensity value, and dQ(Q) is the instrumental resolution in Q, assumed to have arisen from pinhole geometry.
 Slit-smeared data can also be handled but is more involved.
 See the [Data Formats](https://www.sasview.org/docs/user/qtgui/MainWindow/data_formats_help.html) help for more information.

 #### 2D data (I(Qx,Qy) vs Qx & Qy)

-*   SasView will read ASCII ('text') files in the NIST 2D format (with the extensions .ASC or .DAT) or the NXcanSAS format.
 *   Most of the header lines in the NIST 2D format can be removed _except the last line_, and only the first three columns (i.e. Qx, Qy, and I(Qx,Qy)) are actually required.

 #### SESANS data (P(z) vs z)